 If that does come to pass, anyone who has a Roth IRA will have to pay taxes on their assets when they withdraw them.

 While this scenario is possible, for now it remains unlikely for a couple of reasons

 The first is that repealing the Roth IRA wouldn’t be a good political move.
 The largest voter body in the U.S. is over age 60.
 That also happens to be the same group who would bear the brunt of the tax impact of a Roth repeal.
 Most financial experts predict that older voters would push out any politician who endorsed this.

 The second reason is economics.
 Retirement plans (including the Roth IRA) are the most popular vehicle through which Americans invest.
 And investing supports economic growth.
 If Congress repealed the tax-free withdrawal benefit of the Roth IRA, fewer people would be motivated to invest.
 In turn, this could potentially decelerate economic growth – which is the last thing the government wants.

-3. Putting a cap on Roth contributions once your account exceeds a certain amount
+2. A cap on Roth contributions once your account exceeds a certain amount

 Right now, there is nothing that prevents Roth account owners from contributing to their account (as long as they fall within the earnings guidelines).
 However, in the future, Congress could potentially put the kibosh on further contributions by Roth owners whose accounts have more than $3.4 million.

-4. Blocking “back-door” Roth conversions
+3. Blocking of “back-door” Roth conversions

 Folks who make over a certain amount aren’t eligible to contribute to a Roth IRA.
-Right now, though, there’s a loophole that allows high earners to get around that rule.
-They may contribute to a traditional IRA (which has no income limits).
-Then, they can convert their traditional IRA to a Roth IRA.
-This is called a back-door Roth conversion.
-Now, anyone who does this must pay taxes on the money that they move into the Roth.
-But the conversion can be done incrementally over many years to lessen the tax impact.
+Right now, though, there’s a loophole called the “back-door conversion” that allows high earners to get around that rule.
+They may contribute to a traditional IRA, which has no income limits, and then convert this traditional IRA to a Roth IRA.
+Anyone who does this must pay taxes on the money that they move into the Roth, but the conversion can be done incrementally over many years to lessen the tax impact.